spotify/android-auth/README.md

 # This repository is now a part of [spotify/android-sdk](https://github.com/spotify/android-sdk).
 Please post new issues there!

-This library is responsible for fetching the authorization code/access token that can subsequently be used to play music or in requests to the [Spotify Web API](https://developer.spotify.com/web-api/).
+This library is responsible for authenticating the user and fetching the authorization code/access token that can subsequently be used to play music or in requests to the [Spotify Web API](https://developer.spotify.com/web-api/).

 # Integrating the library into your project